top of page

 1517 was a remarkable year anyway.
 Extreme drought during the first half of the year in large parts of north-western Europe caused crop failure and much death of livestock.
 This led to very high prices of food and wine.
 On top of that, the black plague thrived in Westphalia and in the centre of the Netherlands, causing people to migrate.
 According to the chronicler Philippe de Vigneulles, 1517 was the year of the three swords: war, hunger and death.
 More in general, the first two decennia of the sixteenth century were dominated by an overall discontent of the lower and middle classes in northern and central Europe.
 People demanded, among other, lower taxes, church reforms, and representation in government (Van Engelen 1998).
 On October 31, 1517, Martin Luther nailed his famous Ninety-five Theses to the door of the All Saint’s Church in Wittenberg.

-If the reader has read our post In debt to beastly Westfrisians, parallels with the wars between the counts of West Frisia/Holland and the people's militias of the lord-free region of Westfriesland in province Noord Holland are undeniable.
-Like in Land Wursten, also in the farmers republic Westfriesland coercion castles, inaccessible marshlands, guerrilla warfare, continuous uprisings, and finally total destruction and utter cruelty by the aggressor.
+If the reader has read our blog posts Guerrilla in the Polder.
+The Battle of Vroonen in 1297 and In debt to beastly Westfrisians, parallels with the wars between the counts of West Frisia/Holland and the people’s militias of the lord-free region of Westfriesland in the province of Noord Holland are undeniable.
+Like in Land Wursten, also in the farmers republic of Westfriesland coercion castles, inaccessible marshlands, guerrilla warfare, continuous uprisings, and finally total destruction and utter cruelty by the aggressor.

 Land Wursten